uteq/laravel-move/README.md

     ];
 }
 ```
-This will overwrite the system wide action handlers.
+This will overwrite the resource specific action handlers.

 ### Hooks
 #### Before save